 Options for Resolving Accessibility Checker and Plugin or Theme Conflicts

 Once you are able to determine whether you have a theme conflict or a plugin conflict, there are a few options for remediation.

 An outdated version of WordPress or an outdated theme or plugin may cause conflicts.
 To check for updates, open the Dashboard tab in the left-hand toolbar, and then select the Updates tab in the pop-up sub-menu.

 Make sure that you are running the latest version of WordPress, Accessibility Checker, Accessibility Checker Pro, all other plugins, and your theme.
 The most recent versions of these elements typically result in the best compatibility.

 Sometimes a fix is as easy as running updates!

 It is possible that the answer to your theme or plugin conflict has been answered and documented somewhere else.
 A quick Google search may yield results to help you resolve the conflict.

 Our support team is available to answer questions related to plugin usage, errors, and conflicts.
 We may be able to provide you with steps to resolve the conflict on your own, or we may need to resolve it for you.

 Please review the How to Get Support article for information on how to contact our team about issues with Accessibility Checker.
-There are different options depending upon if you are using the free plugin, Accessibility Checker Pro, or if you have a Priority Support plan.
+There are different options depending on if you are using the free plugin or Accessibility Checker Pro.